makingthematrix/scalaonandroid/HelloFXGL/README.md

 *) If you look into `pom.xml` you will see a long list of FXGL services I had to put in the `reflectionList` for `gluonfx-maven-plugin`.
 [It would look better if I put them in a seperate file](https://www.graalvm.org/reference-manual/native-image/Reflection/) but Ialso wonder if really all of them need to be on the reflection list even if I don't use them.

+**Update**
+It looks like this is GraalVM Native Image issue which started to appear from GraalVM 21.1.
+The Android app should work if you downgrade to GraalVM 20.0.x and use the old Gluon's `maven-client-plugin` instead of`gluonfx-maven-plugin`.
+Or you can wait for a fix.